NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/Year 2 Maths overall read order.md

 ### Misc

-This is VERY useful, I strongly recommend learning it:
+This is VERY useful, I strongly recommend learning it: [[Integration by parts DI method]]

 ### The stuff